 What makes it special?

-Fans of Matterhorn are struck by the campground’s close proximity to Telluride, swearing they can enjoy the same million-dollar views many of the world-renowned vacation homes offer for a fraction of the price — only $24 a night!
+Fans of Matterhorn are struck by the campground’s close proximity to Telluride, swearing they can enjoy the same million-dollar views many of the world-renowned vacation homes offer for a fraction of the price.
 That closeness also means it’s easy to shower and go into town for a night out should you want to escape the wilderness for a bit.

 The most “Colorado” thing about this place